- The Windows Stop Code INACCESSIBLE_BOOT_DEVICE: What Is It?

 How to Fix the Windows BSOD INACCESSIBLE_BOOT_DEVICE

-There are several solutions on how to troubleshoot the INACCESSIBLE_BOOT_DEVICE error in Windows 10 and 11.
+There are several solutions on how to troubleshoot this error in Windows 10 and 11.
 You don’t need to use all of them; start with the first one and check if the error is resolved.
 If not, head on to the next one.
-So, here’s how to fix the Windows blue screen INACCESSIBLE_BOOT_DEVICE:
+So, here’s how to fix the Inaccessible Boot Device Stop Code Error:

 Solution 1: Uninstall the recently installed packages

-Recently installed packages can be the reason for the INACCESSIBLE_BOOT_DEVICE error in Windows 10/11.
+Recently installed packages can be the reason for this error in Windows 10/11.
 If Windows Update is set to install packages automatically, it will do so without letting you know.
 You can remove these packages if you suspect they may be causing this problem.

 If you uninstall these updates one by one, you will eventually delete the package causing the issue.
 Since it’s not possible to boot Windows normally when this error occurs, you’re recommended to uninstall the packages by going to Startup Repair and using the DISM (Deployment Image Servicing and Management) command.